build-on-aws/content/posts/automatically-release-sphinx-documentation-cdk-pipelines-custom-codebuild-image/index.md

 Specific build commands need to be used.
 First, the commands `make html` and `make latexpdf` export the documentation to HTML and PDF.
 Next, the CDK project will is synthesized into the underlying CloudFormation templates.

-Normaly, the self-mutation step in CDK pipelines does not require Docker support.
+Normally, the self-mutation step in CDK pipelines does not require Docker support.
 Since this project creates a new Docker image during self-mutation, the property `dockerEnabledForSelfMutation` must be enabled.

 ```ts
 const pipeline = new pipelines.CodePipeline(this, "Pipeline", {